timsnyder/conda-docs/README.rst

 Docs
 ====

-The docs have several dependencies.
-You can install them all with
+If you wish to work on the actual documentation, you must also install conda-docs-deps and conda-build

+    activate conda-docs
-    conda install -c asmeurer conda-docs-deps
+    conda install --channel asmeurer conda-docs-deps

-Furthermore you will need to have conda-build installed to generate the help pages for the conda-build commands.
+Furthermore you will need to have conda-build installed in the root environment to generate the help pages for the conda-build commands.

-    conda install -n root conda-build
+    conda install --name root conda-build

 Unfortunately the conda-docs-deps package is not available for Windows because we do not have a conda package for perl on Windows yet.